-A boat also transports theatre goers leaving from Hydra Port, opposite the church clock tower, at 21:00.
+A boat also transports theatregoers leaving from Hydra Port, opposite the church clock tower, at 20:45 (This is the last boat and often is full so it's a good idea to get there half an hour earlier).
 Or you can take a sea-taxi from the port.
 From Vlychos harbour, walk straight up the valley, passing the Enalion Restaurant, and when you reach the main road, just before the stone bridge, turn right and about 20m along turn left at Hydrama.

 Telephone/fax: 22980 53232 (Hydra)